reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 Enables or disables owner anonymous notification.
 If enabled, an email notification will be sent to the OneDrive for Business owners when an anonymous links are created or changed.

-PARAMVALUE: $true | $false

 ### OrphanedPersonalSitesRetentionPeriod

 Specifies the number of days after a user's Entra ID account is deleted that their OneDrive content will be deleted.
+This updates the Retention Policy for All Orphaned OneDrive for Business sites.

 The value range is in days, between 30 and 3650.
 The default value is 30.